 Create a family reunion page on Facebook Groups

-People keep in contact in different ways, and you’ll go crazy trying to meet everyone’s communication preferences.
+People stay in contact in different ways, and you’ll go crazy trying to satisfy everyone’s communication preferences.
 Plus, even if you wanted to make tons of phone calls, you probably have relatives in different time zones, and mailing printed invitations can eat up your budget.

-With a Facebook Group page for your reunion, you’ll save time, money, and stress by having all your reunion communication in one place.
-Use it from the beginning to discuss dates and locations, and keep it going throughout the planning process as the date of the event draws closer.
-As for relatives who aren’t on Facebook, make sure you keep them up to date via email.
+With a Facebook Group page, you’ll save time, money, and stress by having all your reunion communication in one place.
+Use it from the start to discuss dates and locations, and keep it going throughout the planning process as the date of the event draws closer.
+For any relatives who aren’t on Facebook, make sure you keep them up to date via email.

 Set a budget